-(B) The unsuitable card(s) shall be placed in a transparent sealed envelope or container, identified by the table number, date, and time and shall be signed by the dealer and floor supervisor assigned to that table.
-The floor supervisor or above shall maintain the envelope or container in a secure place within the pit until collected by a security officer.
+(B) The unsuitable card(s) shall be placed in a transparent sealed envelope or container, identified by the table number, date, and time and shall be signed by the dealer and floor supervisor or above shall maintain the envelope or container in a secure place within the pit until collected by a security officer.
 (8) All envelopes and containers used to hold or transport cards collected by security shall be transparent.